-Why Inclusion in Special Education Doesn't Work and Hurts All Children
+Why Inclusion in Special Education Isn't Enough and Has Long-Term Negative Consequences

 Parents, Beware: Don't Buy the Inclusion Lie!

 Inclusion in special education is a big fat lie that bureaucrats brazenly sell to unwitting parents and society as a whole.
-By foolishly buying this falsehood, moms and dads sign away a child's chance to receive the unique services needed to ensure progress at school: speech and occupational therapies, small group activities, and one-on-one direct instruction.
-How does the inclusion lie work?
-A familiar tale from childhood serves to explain.
+By foolishly buying into this falsehood, moms and dads sign away their child's chance to receive the unique services needed to ensure progress at school: speech and occupational therapies, small group activities, and one-on-one direct instruction.
+Parents need to understand that inclusion is in no way a comprehensive plan to help their child succeed; it's merely a cost-saving measure that deprives their child of help.
+If moms and dads want what's best for their youngster (and I'm sure they do), they must either fight hard for those special services through the public schools or secure them from the private sector.
+To illustrate how the inclusion lie works, a familiar tale from childhood serves to explain.

 The Inclusion Lie and The Emperor's New Clothes

 Remember the tale from childhood called The Emperor's New Clothes by Hans Christian Andersen?
 Pretending they were gifted weavers, two swindlers arrive in town to con the emperor and his staff.
 They convince everyone they make fabulous clothes that everyone admires.
 But they cleverly add one warning: anyone who is stupid or unfit for his job cannot see these amazing clothes.
 To the eyes of these foolish folks, they're invisible.
 Person after person compliments the non-existent wardrobe, not wanting to seem dumb and incompetent.
 When the Emperor parades down the road, an innocent little boy finally shouts the truth: “He's naked!”